-We encourage participants to bring a garbage-less lunch.
-At the same time, we ask that parents/caregivers consider the size/weight/safety of the containers in which their child's snacks are packed.
+We encourage participants to bring a garbage-less lunch that are healthy and filling.
+At the same time, we ask that parents/caregivers consider the size/ weight/safety of the containers in which their child's snacks are packed.
 In our Nature Programs, we seek to empower even our youngest participants to carry their own snacks and water bottles on our adventures, which is totally possible with small containers.